-When we are brought onboard a criminal investigation during its early stages, our experienced lawyers will work as a dedicated team to thoroughly investigate the facts of the case and advise the client throughout each phase of the investigation and defense, including publicity issues as well as dealing with witnesses and the government.
+When we are brought on board a criminal investigation during its early stages, our experienced lawyers will work as a dedicated team to thoroughly investigate the facts of the case and advise the client throughout each phase of the investigation and defense, including publicity issues and dealing with witnesses and the government.

-Our skilled team of researchers and litigation specialists have handled all manner of white collar investigations and is well-versed on regulatory framework that affect business entities and individuals both in the U.S. and abroad.
+Our skilled team of researchers and litigation specialists have handled all manners of white collar investigations and are well-versed on regulatory framework that affect business entities and individuals both in the U.S. and abroad.